hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 ## Assignment Set 6

-* Machine Learning with Scikit-Learn: Will be Announced!
+* Exercises of [Understanding Machine Learning: From Theory to Algorithms](http://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning): Will be Announced!

 -> Deadline: Saturday, Farvardin 16, 23:59 <!-- - **Won't be Extended!**-->